 A nonprofit grant, sometimes referred to as a fundraising grant, is a financial donation given to an organization.
 Grants are typically given by a foundation, corporation, or government agency.
 Many nonprofits are funded by grants that they receive throughout the year.

-Those organizations, also known as grantmakers, often specify how their gift should be distributed.
-Rather than giving a lump sum donation that the nonprofit can use to support general operations, grantmakers may stipulate that they want the funds to be used to support a specific program or initiative.
+Grant organizations, also known as grantmakers, are the foundations, corporations, or government agencies that provide the funding for grants.
+They usually specify how their gift should be distributed.
+Rather than giving a lump sum donation that the nonprofit can use to support general operations, grant organizations may stipulate that they want the funds to be used to support a specific program or initiative.

 Nonprofits benefit from grants in many ways.
 The most obvious benefit is simply that, unlike with loans, you do not need to pay a grant back.

 Because grants typically come from large, established organizations, they are often much larger gifts than those that come from individual donors.
 Large, one-time gifts like grants can give your nonprofit the push it needs to fund a much-needed program or purchase necessary supplies.
 This can bring your nonprofit into a new phase of growth, attracting increased attention and new donors.

 Grants also build your nonprofit’s visibility and credibility.
 According to the Society for Nonprofits, once you receive one grant, you are more likely to receive others.
 In other words, once grantmakers see that other notable organizations have given to your cause, they are more likely to give to you themselves.